4SxSANDY/E-Commerce-follow-along/E-Commerce-follow-along/README.md

 - Created a **POST /user/address** endpoint to store addresses in the user profile in the database.
 - The endpoint receives address data from the frontend form and adds it to the **address array** in the user collections.

+## ⭐ Milestone 22: Storing User Addresses
+- Created a POST /user/address endpoint to store addresses in the user profile in the database.
+- The endpoint receives address data from the frontend form and adds it to the address array in the user collection.

+---

+## ⭐ Milestone 23: Select Address & Product Schema
+- Created a select address page in the frontend for users to choose their saved addresses.
+- Developed the product schema in the backend for handling orders.

+---

+## ⭐ Milestone 24: Order Confirmation Page
+- Built an order confirmation page in the frontend.
+- Displays ordered products, **selected address, and **total price details.

+## ⭐ Milestone 25: Created an endpoint :
+-Built an endpoint "orders" in backend.
+-Displays the product which is received by the endpoint.

+## ⭐ Milestone 26: Send all orders in response  :
+-Get user email with that we should get the id.
+-With those id we fetch the products order of the user.
+-Finally send all orders in response.

 ---

 This concludes roadmap for our **Ecommerce Follow Along Project**!
 Happy coding! 🚀